 The importance of leave management in this day and age is significant because legal compliance has become extremely challenging for employers.
 Leave legislation is constantly changing and laws often overlap or run concurrently with each other.
 Without an integrated software solution, employers risk failing to manage leave properly, which can harm their organization in two ways:

 1) Granting too much leave results in lost productivity and associated costs.

 2) Granting too little leave can result in costly litigation and decreased employee satisfaction.

-Presagia provides Software as a Service (SaaS) solutions that help employers manage the Family Medical & Family Leave Act (FMLA), military, state, municipal and employer leave programs as well as the Americans with Disabilities Act (ADA) and Return to Work programs.
+Presagia provides Software as a Service (SaaS) solutions that help employers manage the Family and Medical Leave Act (FMLA), military, state, municipal and employer leave programs as well as the Americans with Disabilities Act (ADA) and Return to Work programs.

 The system automates leave calculations and processes for leave under FMLA, military, state and employer policies.
 At its core is Presagia’s proprietary Compliance Engine that manages 450 pieces of federal and state leave legislation across 53 jurisdictions and an automated workflow that manages timelines and employee communications based on legal best practices.